ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ### "typ" (Type) Header Parameter {#typDef}

-The `typ` (type) Header Parameter is used by JWP applications to declare the media type (#IANA.MediaTypes) of this complete JWP.
+The `typ` (type) Header Parameter is used by JWP applications to declare the media type [@IANA.MediaTypes] of this complete JWP.
 This is intended for use by the application when more than one kind of object could be present in an application data structure that can contain a JWP;